-At the date of this Statement, the Board comprises three independent non-executive directors (Dr Douglas McTaggart, Don Casboult and Mark Winger) and three non-executive directors who are not independent (Timothy Buckett, Brian Gibbons and Jimmy Higgins).
+At the date of this Statement, the Board comprises three independent non-executive directors (Dr Douglas McTaggart, Don Casboult and Mark Winger) and three non-executive directors who are not independent (Brian Gibbons, Andrew Jones and Jimmy Higgins).
 Dr Douglas McTaggart is the Chairman of the Board.
-Brief details of directors' qualifications and experience are set out in the Directors' Report.
+The Directors' Report includes brief details of the qualifications and experience of the Directors.